MigMike/ElectronicProjects/project 005 .md

 - If you face issues, run the setup as Administrator.

 ## Project Requirements.
-- In this Arduino Stepper Control Project, requuirements are :
+- In this Arduino Stepper Control Project, requuirements are categorized into:
-  **Categories**

 1.**Hardware**
  a) Microcontroller
 - Arduino Uno (fits according to Io pins requirements and stepper motor).